-In selecting students to study abroad, the Off Campus Studies Committee is looking for a number of qualities that we believe students must possess to have a successful experience away from Willamette and to enrich the entire Willamette community upon return.
-Your application should reflect these qualities as your entire application is considered.
+The Off Campus Studies Committee is looking for a number of qualities that we believe students must possess to have a successful experience away from Willamette and to enrich the entire Willamette community upon return.
+Your application should reflect these qualities.
+All the elements of your application represent different pieces of readiness.
 Other policies and preferences apply in the selection process.

 The committee is looking for:

 - Academic achievement at Willamette.
 All students in good academic standing are encouraged to apply for off-campus study.
 Transcripts are also used in the evaluation of your academic record.
 It will include your fall grades.

 FOR SEMESTER PROGRAMS: If your GPA is near or below 2.70 now or if it may be after completion of the current semester, you can provide an explanation in the application for the selection committee.
 Your explanation helps the committee understand your circumstances and readiness to participate in the specific program you are considering.
 Specific program GPA minimums are also taken into consideration.